mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/mxcloudv4/_index.md

 You can also consider running your Mendix app using your own AWS account in a different AWS region.
 You can do this using Docker, and there is information on how to do this in the [Docker](/developerportal/deploy/docker-deploy/) documentation.
 If you do this, however, you will not receive all the benefits of running in the Mendix Cloud.

-## 6 Behavior of My App in Mendix Cloud v4?{#other-considerations}
+## 6 Behavior of My App in Mendix Cloud?{#other-considerations}

-There are certain limits and behaviors which apply to your app when running in Mendix Cloud v4.
+There are certain limits and behaviors which apply to your app when running in Mendix Cloud.
 Here are a few considerations to bear in mind:

 * The Amazon RDS maintenance window is not aligned with the Mendix Developer Portal maintenance window for an application
 * It is not possible to deploy a model (*.mda*) larger than 4 GB when uncompressed or a model that contains approximately 64,000 or more files